 Zero and Exponents

 Raising a number to the zero power equals 1.
+In other words, when the exponent is zero, it does not matter what the base is.
 The exception is when that number is zero (in some contexts).

 - X0 = 1 (where x is not 0)